stelligent/dromedary/README.md

 You'll also need to create a hosted zone in [Route53](https://aws.amazon.com/route53/).
 This hosted zone does not necessarily need to be publicly available and a registered domain.

 You can either use the AWS CLI or the AWS web console to launch a new CloudFormation stack.
-To launch from the console, click the button below.
+To launch from the console, click the button below (you'll need to login to your AWS account if you have not already done so).

 [![Launch CFN stack](https://s3.amazonaws.com/stelligent-training-public/public/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#cstack=sn~DromedaryStack|turl~https://s3.amazonaws.com/stelligent-training-public/master/dromedary-master.json)